 The greatest challenge as an organisation is not creating change but creating initiators of change

-We provide skill training and job readiness training so that women who have faced trauma or who are vulnerable are able to earn an income for themselves.
 Some of those we work with have never been to school so we help them become literate.
 We also assist those from our skilling programmes to secure jobs.

 At 17, Sahil joined Blue Edge, a 6-month employment readiness programme.
 A traumatic childhood had forced him to grow up too quickly.
 He was just 12-years-old when his father abandoned him.
 He dropped out of school to work at a joinery to earn for his family.
 Experiencing physical abuse at his work place, he carried a lot of bitterness in his heart.
 During the first month at Blue Edge, Sahil was always secluded.
 He did not talk to anyone.
 In one of the rhythm of life sessions with the Blue Edge students, the staff discussed forgiveness and bitterness.
 This is when Sahil opened up about the bitterness that he has towards his abuser and his father.